Can I save money by installing a solar energy system?

 When evaluating the potential of installing a solar electric system at a home or business, considerations should include:

-- Available incentives: Solar energy systems may qualify for a federal tax credit of 30 percent until 2019, 26 percent in 2020 and 22 percent in 2021.
+Available incentives: Solar energy systems may qualify for a federal tax credit of 26%.

 Given the information listed above, evaluate your situation to ensure installing a solar system makes sense financially for you.
 Talk to your electric cooperative and qualified, reputable solar contractors to help evaluate your feasibility for solar energy.